diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/apptainer-hpc.md

 Running DIAMOND containers at TGCC is a bit different since `pcocc-rs` container launcher replaces Apptainer on the clusters.
 The user should first download the container `<image>.sif` from the DIAMOND website, and copy it to the cluster with `rsync`

-Then, as described in their documentation you should first import the container with:
+Then, as described in the official documentation you should first import the container with:

 ```bash
 pcocc-rs image import sif:<image>.sif <image>